roboracingleague/robocar-gcp-trainer/README.md

 # What you need to look at :
 This code is somekind of wrapper arround donkeycar to allow to use google training platform to train donkeycar model, using donkeycar sourcecode as a single source of truth.
 In setup.py, you will found 2 kind of dependencies :
-- dependency to a donkeycar repo, for a given branch/tag
+- dependency to a donkeycar repo to use for training, for a given branch/tag
 - additional dependencies, comming from [pc] target extra requirements, but not deployed by ai-platform